whaakman/azure-docs.nl-nl/articles/service-fabric/service-fabric-troubleshoot-local-cluster-setup.md

 ## <a name="cluster-setup-failures"></a>Setup van clusters
 ### <a name="cannot-clean-up-service-fabric-logs"></a>Kan niet opschonen van Service Fabric-Logboeken
 #### <a name="problem"></a>Probleem
-Tijdens het uitvoeren van het script DevClusterSetup, ziet u een fout als volgt:
+Tijdens het uitvoeren van het script DevClusterSetup, ziet u de volgende fout:

     Cannot clean up C:\SfDevCluster\Log fully as references are likely being held to items in it.
 Please remove those and run this script again.
     At line:1 char:1 + .\DevClusterSetup.ps1